-\begin{remark} $C^0$-rigidity of contactomorphism also holds when we drop the requirement of convergence of conformal factors, see \cite{MS14}.
-In this case, since we have no control on the behavior of limiting conformal factor, back in the proof of Theorem \ref{rigidity}, there is no guarantee that the lift $\Phi_k$ is $C^0$-convergent to $\Phi$.
+\begin{remark} The $C^0$-rigidity of contactomorphisms also holds when we drop the requirement of convergence of conformal factors, see \cite{MS14}.
+In this case, since we have no control on the behaviour of the limiting conformal factor, back in the proof of Theorem \ref{rigidity}, there is no guarantee that the lift $\Phi_k$ is $C^0$-convergent to $\Phi$.
 As a matter of fact, we highly doubt the same conclusion in Theorem \ref{rigidity} still holds in this case. \end{remark}